 - One can read about hierarchy of geometries (with more examples than we had at the start of Section 5) in - A. B Sossinsky, Geometries, Providence, RI: American Mathematical Soc.
 2012.
 One can find the book in the library, see also Section 1.4 (pp.119-124) here. - Our exposition of Möbius transformations, Inversion and Stereographic projection is expansion of Lecture V in - V. V. Prasolov, Non-Euclidean Geometry.
 You can find the same material on pp.93-95 of V. V. Prasolov, V. M. Tikhomirov, Geometry. - Another exposition about Möbius transformations is contained it Section 1.1 of Hyperbolic Geometry by Caroline Series. - For introduction and discussion of inversion see the following sources - Malin Christersson, Circle inversion (Illustrated introduction with proofs). - Tom Davis, Inversion in a circle.
 (An article showing how to use inversions (but not giving the proofs of basic properties of inversion). - I have borrowed the "Proof without words" for Ptolemy theorem (you can find it in the Problems Classes notes) from the cut-the-knot portal.
 Which in its turn refers to the following paper: - W. Derrick, J. Herstein, Proof Without Words: Ptolemy's Theorem, The College Mathematics Journal, v.
 43, n.
+5, November 2012, p 386.

+- Animations:

-5, November 2012, p 386. - Animations: - Loxodromic transformation in the page by Paul Nylander.
-Also, scroll down to find the animation of the coloured version. - Videos: - Dynamics of Möbius transformations is illustrated in the 2-minute video by D. Arnold and J. Rogness. - Animation demonstrating Inversion in circles, by M. Christersson. - 1-minute video illustrating stereographic projection by Henry Segerman.
+- Inversion Tool, hands-on demonstration of inversion on cut-the-knot partal. - Loxodromic transformation in the page by Paul Nylander.
+Also, scroll down to find the animation of the coloured version.